About

 - Save the output of statistical tests performed in R

-The tidystats R packageis used to create a machine-readable .JSON file that contains all the statistics contained within your analyses.
+The tidystats R package is used to create a machine-readable .JSON file that contains all the statistics from your analyses.
 This file can be read by other software, such as the tidystats Word add-in.
 This addresses the problem of incomplete statistics reporting because the file contains all the statistics.
+You can report the statistics easily using this file, or share the file itself so all statistics are shared.

 The tidystats Word add-in can read the file created by the R package so that you can insert the statistics in your document using a human-friendly interface.
 Simply click on the statistic(s) you want to insert and the statistic(s) will be inserted into your document.
 This addresses the problem of incorrect statistics because it does not require manually typing in the statistics.